-Fitness may also include niching or sharing techniques, or token competition as in [58], which enables to adjust the global fitness and optimise the search towards different areas in the problem space by penalising those solutions/rules which are similar or which cover the same training examples.
+Fitness may also include niching or sharing techniques, or token competition as in [58].
+These types of techniques enable us to adjust the global fitness and optimize the search toward different areas in the problem space by penalizing those solutions/rules which are similar or which cover the same training examples.

-4) Design of the EA:

-As mentioned before, all GBML algorithms have as a common characteristic the use of a search process based on an EA to learn the final rule set.
+4) Design of the EA: As mentioned before, all GBML algorithms have as a common characteristic the use of a search process based on an EA to learn the final rule set.
 They usually apply a GA which can be generational or steady-state.
 In the former case, the population is replaced completely iteration by iteration, possibly with an elitism scheme in which the best individual(s) remain(s) in the new population.
 The steady-state model only modifies a subset of individuals (normally only two) during each iteration.

-5) Specific Operators:

-Each new proposal in the context of GBML algorithms

-not only implies the choice of representation, learning methodology, and design of the EA scheme, but also the use of specific operators for the knowledge discovery.
+5) Specific Operators: Each new proposal in the context of GBML algorithms not only implies the choice of representation, learning methodology, and design of the EA scheme, but also the use of specific operators for the knowledge discovery.
 These usually represent the most significant novelty of the approach and accentuate the differences among the methods.

-These specific operators include the heuristics to initialise the population, the use of covering algorithms, and the crossover and mutation operators.
+These specific operators include the heuristics to initialize the population, the use of covering algorithms, and the crossover and mutation operators.
 Since they are particular to each algorithm, we will focus on this issue on each single description when needed.